dactylographsy/browser-dactylographsy/README.md

 enableLogging: false
 // Only fetches all manifests and dependencies and cache
 cacheOnly: false
-// Verifies bundles with `sha256` hashes
+// Verifies bundles with `stringHash` hashes
 verification: false
 ```